83% of Amazon sales go through the Buy Box.

 Price matters, but the lowest price doesn't automatically win.

-Amazon's algorithm weighs your total landed price — product price plus shipping.
+Amazon's algorithm weighs your total landed price: product price plus shipping.
 It compares you against other sellers on the same ASIN and against the Manufacturer's Suggested Retail Price (MSRP).
+Being $0.50 cheaper than everyone else is not the same as being "competitively priced" if your metrics are weak.

 What works: